 Great panoramic views of the castle can be gained by crossing the river Avill and walking up the hill to the south.
 Cross the river via Gallox Bridge, which is an old picturesque packhorse bridge.

 In the village itself, Yam Market is found on the main High Street and showcases the village’s Exmoor wool trading past.
-Close to the market you may also want to explore the Dunster Doll Museum, which houses a collection of rare dolls and the 11th century St George’s Church.
+Close to the market, you may also want to explore the Dunster Doll Museum, which houses a collection of rare dolls and the 11th-century St George’s Church.

 Dunster is also a great base for exploring more of the surrounding areas, either by foot or by bike.
 After enjoying the history of Dunster itself, wander the rolling hills of Exmoor National Park, and marvel at the beautiful cliffs and beaches along Somerset’s coastline.

-Contributed by Tara from Silly Little Kiwi.
+Recommended by Tara from Silly Little Kiwi.

 Beer is a quaint little coastal village in Devon.
 The pebbled beaches and jagged coastline are a stark contrast to more traditional English villages, but the streets are lined with the quintessential cottages of your dreams.
 It makes for a unique day trip from London.